 Add Lots of Outdoor / Active Time

 Let your kids go outside as much as your schedule allows, this will lessen restlessness later at night.
-Fresh air will be beneficial mentally too.
+Fresh air will be beneficial mentally too and improve concentration for the times they are learning.
 Family walks can be a great addition to the daily routine, even if they are short.
-Getting out of the house is essential for everyone to have a clear head and calm mind.
+Getting out of the house is essential for everyone to have a clear head and a calm mind.

-Sleep and having your own good routine is important.
+For parents – getting proper sleep and having your own routine is important.
 Try to fit a little bit of movement a day in even if it is just for 10-20 minutes.
 Use this time to make sure your mental health is on point.
 Mindfulness is such a good tool to use to be the best version of yourself during this time.
 Be aware of your own beliefs about this period and habitual behaviors so that you can change them if they are not benefiting you during this time.
 Ground yourself in the mornings before your kids wake up with meditation, journaling, or reading scripture.

 Cut Yourself Some Slack